Buchimi/enigma/README.md

 and every character fed into this pipeline would go through different settings in the "encrypt" stages.
 This change of setting is called a rotor step

+It is also important to know that you get the same letter if you "encrypt" the encrypted string with the same setting

 ## My reasons
 - It wanted to challenge myself as i had to research and implement the engima machine with zero background knowledge before spring break ended (spoiler, I did it in 2-3 days 😎)
 - It's a somewhat unique project